opengovsg/engineering-practices/deploying/AWS.md

 # Amazon Web Services

-This guide will aid the reader to set up the application for deployments to Amazon Web Services (AWS) using Elastic Beanstalk
+This guide will aid the reader to set up [ts-template](https://github.com/opengovsg/ts-template) for deployments to Amazon Web Services (AWS) using Elastic Beanstalk

 _TODO: Build a Terraform config that would do all this_